dejanu/cheeatos/azure.md

 * Azure Subscriptions -  authenticates and authorizes user to use resources, and a subscription is linked to an Azure account, which in turn is an identity in Azure Active Directory (AD).
 Hence, a subscription is an agreement between an organization and Microsoft to use resources, for which charges are either paid on a per-license basis or a cloud-based, resource-consumption basis.
 * Azure Resources Groups - logical collections of virtual machines, storage accounts, virtual networks, web apps, databases, and/or database servers
 * Service principal - identity created for use with applications, hosted services, and automated tools to access Azure resources instead of havving apps signs is as a fully privileged user.

+* Billing account - Subscription - Resource Group (A billing account can contain multiple subscriptions within it to help isolate and organize how payments are organized.
+Subscriptions contain multiple resource groups, which are collections of related resources, such as compute, storage, and network resources within the same application)

 Azure subscription and resource groups: